refinedev/refine/documentation/blog/2023-07-24-typescript-decorators.md

 function enumerable(isEnumerable: boolean) {
   return (target: any, key: string, descriptor: PropertyDescriptor) => {
     descriptor.enumerable = isEnumerable;
+    console.log(
-    console.log("The enumerable property of this member is set to: " + descriptor.enumerable);
+      "The enumerable property of this member is set to: " + descriptor.enumerable,
+    );
   };
 }
 ```